Menstrual Cycle Periodization

 It isn’t all bad, though.
 There is another point in the month where the weight suddenly feels light.
 I can hit massive PR’s out of nowhere.

-These swings in performance are pronounced enough to overrun my perfectly penned programming.
+Over time, these swings in performance became pronounced enough to overrun my perfectly penned programming.

 Though I tried for years to find a link between these occurrences and whatever movements or methods I was using at the time, they proved to be completely unprovoked by anything other than the time of the month.